arduino/tooling-project-assets/other/clang-format-configuration/notes.md

 Setting this to an empty string (e.g., `""`) prevents any `#include` directives from being matched.

+## `IndentAccessModifiers`

+The Arduino IDE 1.x formatting style for classes is equivalent to `IndentAccessModifiers: true`.
+Unfortunately, this key also controls the indentation of `struct` members, the Arduino IDE 1.x formatting style of which is equivalent to `IndentAccessModifiers: false`.
+For this reason, the key must be set to `false` and the previous approach of aligning the class formatting style as closely as possible via the `AccessModifierOffset` configuration continued.

 ## `KeepEmptyLinesAtTheStartOfBlocks`

 Note that empty lines at the ends of blocks are always removed.